2006 Minnesota Golden Gophers football team: Penn State

-All-time record against Penn State: 4–6–0

 Minnesota had another trophy on the line, as the Golden Gophers and the Nittany Lions squared off in the Metrodome.
 The two teams traded the lead back and forth until the game knotted at 21 all.
 The Golden Gophers had the first possession of over time, and scored, but missed the extra point.
 Penn State then had their opportunity.
 Controversy stuck as Penn State found themselves in a fourth and nine situation in overtime.
 The pass was incomplete, but the ruling on the field was defensive pass interference, giving Penn State a fresh set of downs.
 There were widespread rumors on the internet that the Big Ten apologized for the alleged blown call, but this was denied by the conference.
 Penn State went on to score and convert their extra point, winning by one point.

 Wisconsin

-All-time record against Wisconsin: 59–49–8

 Minnesota had their third straight week playing for a rivalry trophy, as they faced off against heated rival, Wisconsin.
 The highly ranked Badgers made quick work of the Golden Gophers, racing to a 28–3 lead by the half.
 Amir Pinnix rushed for 97 yards on the day, but Golden Gopher quarterback Bryan Cupito had only 94 yards passing on 28 attempts.
 The Gophers had far more problems converting on third downs as well, converting 3 of 14 attempts, compared to Wisconsin's 6 of 10 ratio.
 The Badgers held onto Paul Bunyan's Axe for the third straight year.

 North Dakota State

-All-time record against North Dakota State: 7–0–0

 Minnesota took a break from Big Ten play, hosting regional rival North Dakota State.
 The Bison outgained the Gophers in offensive yards by 140 yards.
 Each team missed two field goal tries in the game, North Dakota State missing a try as time expired.
 Bryan Cupito passed for 150 yards on 14 completions.
 Amir Pinnix racked up 97 yards and one touch down.
 Minnesota benefited from the great punting, as Minnesota's Justin Kucek had six punts and averaged 47.6 yards per punt.

 Ohio State

-All-time record against Ohio State: 7–39–0

 The Golden Gophers ran into the buzz saw that was the 2006 Ohio State Buckeyes, and came away dominated.
 The Gophers gave up over two hundred more yards than they gained on the day offensively.
 The Golden Gophers were led offensively by Byran Cupito who passed for 120 yards on 13 completions.
 Minnesota's Deon Hightower recorded 13 tackles on the day.
 The Gophers were 4 of 14 on third down, while the Buckeyes were 7 of 10.